 The US employer has the usual salary determined by a Prevailing Wage Request.
 Subsequently, he publicly announces the position and has to interview qualified applicants.
 If the position cannot be filled, a Labor Certification Application can be submitted.
 This is followed by the I-140 petition.

 The EB-4 Green Card for the USA is aimed at a relatively small but very heterogeneous group of people who are granted the possibility of immigration by the US government for political or moral reasons.
 These include, for example:

 Since Special Immigrants are very few in number, only Religious Workers will be discussed below.

 Labor Certification is not necessary when applying for the EB-4 visa.

 First, the American religious community must file the application for the employee with the U.S. Citizenship and Immigration Services (USCIS) using Form I-360.
 Among other things, it must be proven that the religious community is not making a profit.

 In addition, it must be submitted how the applicant is to be paid, his or her professional experience and which of the above-mentioned professional groups he or she falls into.

 If an applicant wants to set up a business in the USA, he or she does not need an employer, but can apply for an EB-5 Green Card!
-You can find all information about its requirements and application on our special Investors Green Card.
+You can find all information about its requirements and application on our special Investors Green Card site!